Santosh-Gupta/Arxiv-Manatee/README.md

 Pssible solution 3. sqlitedict https://pypi.org/project/sqlitedict/

 ### -Take text from extracted Arxiv papers and seperate them into sections/paragraph.
 Store each section/paragraph as a row in a row in a sqlite database.
+Should also contain Title, and arxiv link as seperate rows.
+Possibly abstract as well.

 Possibly helpful resources

 https://github.com/karpathy/arxiv-sanity-preserver/blob/master/parse_pdf_to_text.py